cappio/blog/source/_posts/2015-02-02-cappionotes-number-2-ppc.markdown

 ---
 layout: post
-title: "CappioNotes #2: PPC, LUV"
+title: "CappNotes #2: PPC, LUV"
 date: 2015-02-02 14:55:07 -0500
 comments: true
 categories:
 ---
 ##Quick Investment Ideas for Busy People

-Welcome back to the second edition of CappioNotes.
+Welcome back to the second edition of CappNotes.
 Just like last time, we will give you some quick starting points for potential investments.
 This week we are covering:

 * [Pilgrim's Pride](#ppc)
 * [Southwest Airlines](#luv)